Noeela/OPSCPOE/README.md

  1. Make a copy of this repository:

- Git clone <your-repo-url> with bash
+ Git clone <https://github.com/Noeela/OPSCPOE.git> with bash